SmithWillSuffice/ohanga-pai/content/blog/8_mmt_semantics.md

 ((I am not talking about psychologically why you accept dollars rather than gold or bitcoin.
-Most of you accept dollars because "everyone else does" so to understand *that* you have to know the macroeconomics, because there is no way as a whole a society will accept worthless bits of appear for payments.
-The system as a whole "knows" something backs the state currency, and as soon as they learn it is not gold store in Fort Knox, they realize it is pure state power.
+Most of you accept dollars because "everyone else does" so to understand *that* you have to know the macroeconomics, because there is no way as a whole a society will accept worthless bits of paper for payments.
+The system as a whole "knows" something backs the state currency, and as soon as they learn it is not gold stored in Fort Knox, they realize it is pure state power.
 It is not by genial "social agreement".))

 The phrase "the money" is ambiguous, since it can refer to the tokens, or the account